Namraj14/Agentforce-Complete-Guide/02-LLM-and-AI-Basics/Transformers.md

 # Transformers in AI
+#### A Transformer is an AI model that understands the relationship between words by looking at all the words in a sentence at the same time.
+It uses a technique called Attention to identify which words are important and how they are connected.
 ## Overview

 Transformers are a deep learning architecture that powers most modern Artificial Intelligence applications, including Large Language Models (LLMs) such as ChatGPT, Gemini, Claude, and Copilot.